deepset-ai/haystack-integrations/integrations/document-threshold.md

 ---
 layout: integration
 name: Document Threshold
-description: This component filters documents based on a threshold percentage, ensuring only the documents above the threshold get passed down the pipeline.
+description: This component filters documents based on a minimum Confidence Score percentage, ensuring only the documents above the threshold get passed down the pipeline.
 authors:
     - name: recrudesce
       socials: